sandinmyjoints/leveraging-node/talk.md

 Note:
 - My name is William Bert
 - Thanks for coming tonight.
 I'm really excited to be here.
-- I'm going to talk about how we leverage Node.js where I work, Fluencia.
+- I'm going to talk about how we leverage Node.js at Fluencia to help deliver lots of value to our users as quickly as possible.
 - Aprovechando Node.js